mpv-player/mpv/DOCS/man/input.rst

     Estimated/measured FPS of the video filter chain output.
 (If no filters are used, this corresponds to decoder output.)
 This uses the average of the 10 past frame durations to calculate the FPS.
-It will be inaccurate if framedropping is involved (such as when framedrop is explicitly enabled, or after precise seeking).
+It will be inaccurate if frame-dropping is involved (such as when framedrop is explicitly enabled, or after precise seeking).
 Files with imprecise timestamps (such as Matroska) might lead to unstable results.